neo-kai-shuen/InvestigatingNoiseLevels/README.md

 This analysis framework provided a robust basis for identifying the conditions under which students experience higher or lower noise levels.

 #### Key results
+Model simplification showed that the three-way interaction (Day × Time × Location) and all effects involving Day were not statistically significant.
+The final mixed-effects model therefore included only Time, Location, and their interaction, with observers retained as random effects.

+Analysis of this final model revealed:
+- Location has a strong effect on noise/distraction levels (p < 2.2×10⁻¹⁶).
+- Time of day also significantly affects scores, with AM quieter than PM (p = 2.51×10⁻⁶).
+- The Time × Location interaction is significant (p = 0.0299), indicating that the effect of time differs across specific locations.

+Tukey-adjusted pairwise comparisons further highlighted:
+- Common Room is significantly quieter than both Main Library and Student Union.
+- Student Union is consistently the loudest location at both times of day.
+- AM is generally quieter than PM, especially in noisier locations like the Student Union.
+- Within the Common Room, AM vs. PM differences are not significant, meaning it remains a reliable quiet space throughout the day.

+#### Recommendations
+The Common Room is the best study location on campus—consistently the quietest regardless of time of day or day of the week.
+The Student Union is the least suitable due to consistently high noise and distraction levels.

 #### Technical stack